pedalv/JavaApp/OCP/OCP/README.md

 traversing and searching for fi les using lambdas and streams.

-- Chapter 10 : JDBC This chapter provides the basics of working with databases in Java including different types of ResultSet s.
+- Chapter 10 : JDBC This chapter provides the basics of working with databases in Java including different types of ResultSet.

 - Appendix A: Answers to Review Questions This appendix lists the answers to the Review Questions along with explanations.